halbs13/Dynamics-NAV-Payroll/au-payroll-periodic-activities-payroll-change-log-entries.md

-# 8.10	Payroll Change Log Entries
+# Payroll Change Log Entries
 The Change Log functionality lets you track all direct modifications a user makes to data in the database.

 You can specify each table and field that you want the system to log, and then you must active the change log.

 The Payroll Change Log Entries contains information changes to payroll tables only and this information is not available within the standard Change Log area of Dynamics NAV.

-Departments/Payroll/Periodic Activities/Periodic Maintenance/Payroll Change Log Entries
+*Departments/Payroll/Periodic Activities/Periodic Maintenance/Payroll Change Log Entries*

-# 8.10.1.1	Payroll Change Log Entries
+#### Payroll Change Log Entries

 |Field|	Comments|
 |---|---|